Kaadhal Solla Vandhen: Reception

-Behindwoods wrote "Boopathy Pandiyan’s Kaadal Solla Vanden is not the time pass material he has produced before.
-It’s much less entertaining than its earlier counterparts and the fact that the storyline has very little scope for fast-paced narration leaves you stifle a yawn quite often".
 Rediff wrote "Now, if only the director had shown some logic and rationale in the story instead of re-working several other earlier films, this movie might have lived up to the promise it generates in the first half".
 The Indian Express wrote "humour in the lines, fun-filled moments, and a racy pace which keeps the audience engaged for most part".